thomaskeefe/test_github_bug/README.md

 There is an open PR to pull development into `master`.
 In the Files Changed tab of the PR, the rich diff for README.md shows that there should be an image, howver the link is broken (because the image file doesn't exist in `master`.)

-If you click on broken image though, you get taken to the correct image on the `development` branch.
+If you click on broken image though, you get taken to a GitHub 404 page.

 When you then press Back in the browser, you return to the rich diff, but now the image appears as it 'should'.